 To assist operators in fulfilling their reporting obligations, AFMA provides a protected species interaction summary report to DCCEEW on a quarterly basis, on behalf of fishers.
-These reports are published on the AFMA website ('Environment and research' - 'Protected species management' - 'Interaction reports').
+These reports are published on the AFMA website ('Research and Environment' - 'Protected species management' - 'Interaction reports').

 8.3.2.
-CITES species reporting
+CITES reporting